chihyangchen/ntu-experiments/modem-utilities/README.md

 # HOW TO USE (Quectel RM500Q only)
 ## Step
-1. use get-all-modem.py to get the current modems device node (need to add the supported module INTERFACE)
-2. copy the PATH\_for\_NTU\_exp to the gloable PATH such as /usr/local/bin/ (Modify the relative PATH for the utilitis in this file if needed)
+1. copy the PATH\_for\_NTU\_exp to the gloable PATH such as /usr/local/bin/ (Modify the relative PATH for the utilitis in this file if needed)
-3. dial-qmi with the specific network interface
+2. dial-qmi with the specific network interface
 ***
 note: copy the interface naming file, 70-persistent-net.rules into /etc/udev/rules.d/ to rename the device interface
 	  without adding the support of specific module, default name of the network interface for the modules are wwan0,wwan1...